GPEG can make streaming of games and animations far more efficient and interactive

 Using the existing CDN infrastructure, this new type of stream could change the way games are delivered by broadband and wireless and could also enable new types of instantly interactive content for cable and over-the-top (OTT, think Netflix) audiences.

-Jenkins said you should imagine animated programs or special effects sequences streamed to your came console or gaming PC using an

-application like “HBO Max Interactive” or “Netflix Interactive.”
-Such programs would convey the story driven, ‘lean back’ entertainment experience expected from video but would also allow users to optionally pick up a game controller and customize the characters, explore a different narrative arc, take up a brief challenge, or otherwise ‘lean into’ the experience in ways that are more deeply engaging than Bandersnatch’s simple branching video.
+Jenkins said you should imagine animated programs or special effects sequences streamed to your came console or gaming PC using an application like “HBO Max Interactive” or “Netflix Interactive.”
+Such programs would convey the story driven, “lean back” entertainment experience expected from video but would also allow users to optionally pick up a game controller and customize the characters, explore a different narrative arc, take up a brief challenge, or otherwise ‘lean into’ the experience in ways that are more deeply engaging than Bandersnatch’s simple branching video.

 Such programming would naturally appeal to gamers and could also attract non-gamers and larger mainstream audiences to the unique and compelling entertainment value of interactivity.
 This type of programming could augment the traditional transmedia approach by enabling convergent media experiences that combine the impact of cinematic storytelling with the kind of immersive engagement made possible by the modern game engine.